Chapter 1: Symbols

 "Yes," smiled the woman.
 She handed the book to Callie and moved back in the direction of her desk.

-Not wanting to be seen lest her actions should provide fuel for the wild rumors being spread about her, Callie sat down on the floor right where she stood in the shelter of two towering bookshelves and began to read.
+Not wanting to be seen lest her actions should provide fuel for the wild rumors being spread about her, Callie sat down on the floor right there in the shelter of two towering bookshelves and began to read.